 - Snapshot-to-object for backup and DR

-In addition to core data protection, Weka recommends availability best practices such as hosts with redundant power supplies, multiple NICs and switches for network redundancy, etc.
+In addition to core data protection, WEKA recommends availability best practices such as servers with redundant power supplies, multiple NICs and switches for network redundancy, etc.

 Virtual (hot) Spare

 A virtual (hot) spare is reserved capacity so that if a failure domain has failed, the system can undergo a complete rebuild of data, and still maintain the same net capacity.
 All failure domains always participate in storing the data, and the virtual spare capacity is evenly spread within all failure domains.

 The higher the virtual spare count, the more hardware that is required to obtain the same net capacity.
 Conversely, the higher the hot spare count, the more relaxed the IT maintenance schedule for replacements.
 The virtual spare is defined during the cluster formation and can be re-configured at any time.
 The default number of virtual spares is one.

 WEKA utilizes a patented7 distributed data protection coding scheme that increases resiliency as the number of the servers in the cluster scale.
 It delivers the scalability and durability of erasure coding but without the performance penalty.
 Unlike legacy hardware and software RAID and other data protection schemes, WEKA’s rebuild time gets faster and more resilient as the system scales because every server in the cluster participates in the rebuild process.